Duplums/academic-webpage/content/publication/guillon-detection-2021/index.md

 publishDate: '2024-12-29T17:27:10.729312Z'
 publication_types:
 - paper-conference
-publication: '*Machine Learning in Clinical Neuroimaging*'
+publication: '*Machine Learning in Clinical Neuroimaging -- MLCN 2021*'
 doi: 10.1007/978-3-030-87586-2_7
 abstract: Although the main structures of cortical folding are present in each human brain, the folding pattern is unique to each individual.
 Because of this large normal